awsdocs/aws-greengrass-developer-guide/doc_source/connectors-cli.md

 First, get the group ID and the ARN of the core definition version\.
 These values are required to create the group version\.

-1. Get the ID of the group:
+1. Get the ID of the group and latest group version:

-   1. List your groups\.
+   1. <a name="get-group-id-latestversion"></a>Get the IDs of the target Greengrass group and group version\.
+In this procedure, we assume this is the latest group and group version\.
+The following command returns the most recently created group\.

       ```
-      aws greengrass list-groups
+      aws greengrass list-groups --query "reverse(sort_by(Groups, &CreationTimestamp))[0]"
       ```

+      Or, you can query by name\.
+Group names are not required to be unique, so multiple groups might be returned\.

+      ```
+      aws greengrass list-groups --query "Groups[?Name=='MyGroup']"
+      ```
+**Note**
+<a name="find-group-ids-console"></a>You can also find these values in the AWS IoT console\.
+The group ID is displayed on the group's **Settings** page\.
+Group version IDs are displayed on the group's **Deployments** page\.

-   1. Copy the `Id` of the target group from the output\.
+   1. <a name="copy-target-group-id"></a>Copy the `Id` of the target group from the output\.
 You use this to get the core definition version and when you deploy the group\.

-   1. Copy the `LatestVersion` of the group version from the output\.
+   1. <a name="copy-latest-group-version-id"></a>Copy the `LatestVersion` from the output, which is the ID of the last version added to the group\.
 You use this to get the core definition version\.

 1. Get the ARN of the core definition version: